 Workplace accidents can be a devastating, life-altering experience.
 Workplace injuries can happen to people in law enforcement and in construction and industrial occupations, among other industries.
 When a worker suffers from repetitive strain injuries or cumulative trauma such as carpal tunnel syndrome or back injuries from lifting, he or she may be entitled to benefits from his or her employer's workers' compensation insurance company, such as lost wages and coverage of medical expenses.
-The Fresno workers’ compensation lawyers at Berry, Smith & Bartell have over 130 years of combined experience helping injured workers recover the compensation they deserve.
-Wm.
-Todd Berry, the firm’s Senior Partner & Founder, has been a professionally licensed attorney in California since 1994 and is a member of the Fresno County Bar Association.
-Partner Timothy D. Bartell is president of the Central Valley Chapter of the California Applicants’ Attorney Association.
+The Fresno workers’ compensation lawyers at Berry, Smith & Bartell have over 60 years of combined experience helping injured workers recover the compensation they deserve.

 If you have been injured at work, schedule a free, no obligation consultation with our attorneys to review your situation and learn about your legal options.
 We can guide you through the entire claims process to help obtain the benefits you may be eligible to receive.
 All of our cases are handled on a contingency fee basis.
 This means there are no costs up front.
 We only get paid if you recover favorable compensation for your claim.

 There are many types of workplace accidents that cause workers to suffer injuries that are eligible for workers’ compensation benefits.
 These can include:

 There are also some injuries caused by overexertion or repetitive activities that happen over a period of time in the workplace.
 These are known as occupational diseases that can put a strain on the body, causing damage that accumulates until a worker has a severe injury.